logo

 Greg Case

-Phil, maybe just indulge for a second.
-I want to give you some background on our health results for the quarter and Christa will talk very specifically about your question.
+Yeah, and Phil, maybe just indulge for a second.
+I want to give you some background on sort of our health results for the quarter.
+And Krista will talk very specifically about your question.
 By the way, it is apples and oranges.
-It doesn't apply what you'll describe.
-In terms of organic revenue for us in Q2 and health, it was really described as kind of the perfect storm.
-By the way, the good news is the result is absolutely no bearing on our long-term outlook on what we believe is an incredible immense opportunity in the solution line.
-The context for us, just for reference, Q2 is a relatively small quarter for us.
-The changes are magnified.
+It doesn't apply to what you'll describe.
+Look, in terms of organic revenue for us in Q2 and health, it was really, you know, describe it as kind of the perfect storm.
+You know, the good news is the result is absolutely no bearing on our long-term outlook on what we believe is an incredible immense opportunity in the solution line.
+The context for us, just for reference, Q2 is a relatively small quarter for us, so changes are magnified.
 We obviously break out the health business.
 A lot of others embed it in their other solution lines.
 We don't.
 We highlighted we completed implementation of a new system, which resulted in a one-time adjustment.
 It was approximately 5% of the decline.
-The performance pressure was really around discretionary areas and core on reduction in employment, as I described.
-I will say the work we did on the client has been exceptional.
-Health solutions for us is can you just be an exceptionally strong positive area, an opportunity area.
-COVID-19, ironically, again, did not even underscore the long-term importance of this priority area.
-You might have noticed our last acquisition announcement in Farmington, welcome them into Aon on April 7th, earlier this year.
+And the performance pressure was really around discretionary areas and core on reduction in employment, as I described.
+But I will say the work we did for clients has been exceptional.
+And health solutions for us is, you know, can you just be just an exceptionally strong positive area, an opportunity area.
+And COVID-19, ironically, again, did nothing but underscore the long-term importance of this priority area.
+By the way, you might have noticed, you know, our last acquisition announcement, Farmington welcomed them into Aon April 7th earlier this year.
 Absolutely a tremendous capability that we're going to be able to scale across our firm.
-The last thing I wanted to say on this is there are opportunities everywhere in the world.
-While this isn't the result we wanted, we're disappointed in the result.
+And the last thing I wanted to say on this is there's just opportunities everywhere in the world.
+And, you know, while this isn't the result we wanted, we're disappointed in the result.
 I do want to call out my colleagues in health here.
 They've done a remarkable, remarkable job supporting clients that have been under tremendous stress.
-That's reflected.
-You see it in the economy every day.
-They've done an incredible job in that.
-I think that bodes very well for our business going forward.
-Is there a specific question on Krista?
-Krista,
+That's reflected sort of you see it in the economy every day, and they've just done an incredible job in that.
+And I think that bodes very well for our business going forward.
+But your specific question on Krista?

 speaker